PeterOgden/Alveo-PYNQ/overlays/README.md

 source code is available [here](./src/advanced_features.cpp).
 It is used for the [advanced features notebooks](../pynqexamples/notebooks/3-advanced-features).

-## Supported Cards/Shells
+## Supported Boards/Shells

-Currently, we distribute overlays only for the following Alveo cards and shells:
+Currently, we distribute overlays only for the following Alveo boards and shells:

 Shell                    | Board
 -------------------------|-----------------